falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **13. On a scale of 1 - 5, how satisfied are you with the communication of the Falco project?**

-* The survey asked participants to rate their satisfaction with the communication of the Falco project on a scale of 1-5
+* The survey asked participants to rate their satisfaction with the communication of the Falco project on a scale of 1-5.
-* The average rating of the Falco project's communication was 4.2
+* The average rating of the Falco project's communication was 4.2.
-* A majority of respondents rated Falco's communication as either highly satisfactory (37.5%) or satisfactory (50%)
+* A majority of respondents rated Falco's communication as either highly satisfactory (37.5%) or satisfactory (50%).
-* Only a small percentage of respondents were either neutral or not satisfied with Falco's communication (8.3% and 4.2% respectively)
+* Only a small percentage of respondents were either neutral or not satisfied with Falco's communication (8.3% and 4.2% respectively).
-* These results demonstrate that overall, respondents are satisfied with the communication of the Falco project
+* These results demonstrate that overall, respondents are satisfied with the communication of the Falco project.

 ![](images/communication-satisfaction.png)